 "I suppose you're right."

-Down in the kitchen we smoked a joint and Hilde made us a cup of tea.
+Down in the kitchen we smoked a joint and her sister made us a cup of tea.
 Her sister was working in the Combat Zone.
 Strippers didn't have snow days.

-I never could hold onto anything valuable, then again possession is 9/10ths of meaninglessness and while I might be ne'er-do-well, I'm the best of the ne'er-do wells and in these days when life has little meaning being a ne'er-do-well is a blessing, because we know how to live with nothing.
+Ann's curse had been on money.
+Over the years I never could hold onto anything of valuable, then again possession is 9/10ths of meaninglessness and while I might be ne'er-do-well, I'm the best of the ne'er-do wells and in these days, when life has little meaning being a ne'er-do-well is a blessing, because we know how to live with nothing.

 No comments: